 The traditional approach to donor heart preservation involves flushing the donor heart with a cold preservation solution and subsequent transport with the donor organ packed in ice.
 Several groups have been exploring alternative methods of donor heart preservation, including hypothermic and normothermic ex vivo perfusion.
 The essential principle underlying both approaches is the restoration of oxygen to the donor heart during transport to allow resumption of aerobic metabolism.
 Normothermic ex vivo perfusion (NEVP) requires perfusion with blood (usually obtained from the donor) and allows for the assessment of cardiac viability prior to implantation into the recipient.
 Viability can be assessed by the measurement of myocardial metabolism and/or function during ex vivo perfusion.
 The Transmedics Organ Care System provides NEVP and has been approved for clinical use in Australia and internationally.
-Randomised controlled trials suggest that NEVP does not provide any better protection than cold storage for traditional low-risk donor hearts, however uncontrolled studies in higher-risk DBD donors and in DCD donors suggest that this technology will allow for the safe utilisation of these higher-risk donor hearts.
-As these donors cannot currently be utilised with simple static cold storage, ex vivo perfusion of donor hearts is expected to increase the rate of recovery of donor hearts from the existing donor pool.
+Randomised controlled trials suggest that NEVP does not provide any better protection than cold storage for traditional low-risk donor hearts, however uncontrolled studies in higher-risk DBD donors and in DCD donors suggest that this technology will allow for the safe utilisation of these higher-risk donor hearts is expected to increase the rate of recovery of donor hearts from the existing donor pool.